ejnshtein/antibot/readme.md

 ## How to use

 Add [@antibotuser_bot](https://t.me/antibotuser_bot) to chat/superchat and give it admin rights.
 Then bot will work as I intended.
+Here's test group, where you can look how it works: [t.me/antibot_testgroup](https://t.me/antibot_testgroup)

 ## Note